Mark Clayton (American football, born 1982): Baltimore Ravens

+Clayton was the 22nd overall selection in the first round of the 2005 NFL draft by the Baltimore Ravens.

+2005

-Clayton was the 22nd overall selection in the 2005 NFL Draft by the Baltimore Ravens.
-He started his rookie season slowly due to various injuries but picked up speed during the latter part of the season; a major part of his rehabilitation process was guided by his best friend Christopher Pannozzo.
+Clayton started his rookie season slowly due to various injuries but picked up speed during the latter part of the season; a major part of his rehabilitation process was guided by his best friend Christopher Pannozzo.
 He finished the year with 44 receptions for 471 yards and 2 touchdowns.
 He also added 8 rushes for 33 yards and a touchdown.

 2006

-In his second year, his stats improved significantly, with 67 receptions for 939 yards and 5 touchdowns.
+In his second year, Clayton stats improved significantly, with 67 receptions for 939 yards and 5 touchdowns.

 2007

 In 2007, Clayton had 48 receptions for 531 yards, down from his impressive 2006 season.
-He dealt with various injuries throughout the 2007 season, but was active for most of it.
+He dealt with various injuries throughout the 2007 season but was active for most of it.

 2008

 In 2008, Clayton had some bright spots during the year.
 He had 4 catches for 87 yards and a touchdown against the Cleveland Browns, 5 catches for 164 yards and a touchdown against the Cincinnati Bengals, and 4 catches for 128 yards against the Jacksonville Jaguars.
 The Ravens won each game.
 Clayton had receptions of 70, 48, and 53 yards.

 In Week 13, at the division rival Cincinnati Bengals, Clayton had what was arguably the best game of his career.
 He had five receptions for 164 yards, which included a 70-yard receiving touchdown, the second longest touchdown of his career.
 He also had one pass attempt on a trick end-around play, which he completed for a 32-yard touchdown pass to fellow wide receiver Derrick Mason, the only touchdown pass of his career.
 Clayton helped the Ravens rout the Bengals 34–3.

 Clayton finished the season with 695 yards on 41 receptions, 3 receiving TDs, 1 rushing TD, and 1 passing TD.